xini/silverstripe-metacounter/readme.md

   meta_description_length_extended: 300
 ```

-Once the text exceeds the configured 'length' of a field the counter will turn orange, once it exceeds 'length_extended' it will turn red and count backwards.
+Once the text exceeds the configured `length` of a field the counter will turn orange, once it exceeds `length_extended` it will turn red and count backwards.

-If 'length_extended' is not configured or if it is the same as 'length', the counter will turn red if the text exceeds 'length'.
+If `length_extended` is not configured or if it is the same as `length`, the counter will turn red if the text exceeds `length`.

 ## Troubleshooting

 Sometimes you may add a MetaTitle field to your Page sub/class, with correct length configurations, but no counter appears.

-If you have added the field manually rather than via `kinglozzer/metatitle` sometimes the Page extension in this module will run before your MetaTitle field is present (and as result there is no field for the counter to attach to).
+If you have added the field manually rather than via [kinglozzer/metatitle](https://github.com/kinglozzer/silverstripe-metatitle) sometimes the Page extension in this module will run before your MetaTitle field is present (and as result there is no field for the counter to attach to).

 To protect against this, use `beforeUpdateCMSFields()` inside your `getCMSFields()`: